Francoist Spain: Economy

 The Civil War had ravaged the Spanish economy.
 Infrastructure had been damaged, workers killed and daily business severely hampered.
 For more than a decade after Franco's victory, the economy improved little.
-Franco initially pursued a policy of autarky, cutting off almost all international trade.
-The policy had devastating effects and the economy stagnated.
+Franco initially pursued a policy of fascist-style autarky similar to the Italian and German models, resulting in almost all international trade and essential aid being cut off.
+The policy had devastating effects and was a major contributing factor in the devastation and stagnation of the Spanish economy, alongside a famine that killed over 200,000 people.
 Only black marketeers could enjoy an evident affluence.

 In 1940, the Sindicato Vertical was created.
 It was inspired by the ideas of José Antonio Primo de Rivera, who thought that class struggle would be ended by grouping together workers and owners according to corporative principles.
 It was the only legal trade union and was under government control.
 Other trade unions were forbidden and strongly repressed along with political parties outside the Falange.